Montego Bay High School: 1935–1955

-The school started with forty (40) students and three teachers, under the leadership of the first headmistress, Miss Blanche Jeffrey-Smith.
+The school started with forty students and three teachers, under the leadership of the first headmistress, Miss Blanche Jeffrey-Smith.
 Students at the time prepared for two British-based examinations, the Junior and Senior Cambridge examinations.
 The Junior Cambridge was taken at the end of the fourth year and Senior at the end of the fifth year.
 The school could not field a sufficient number of candidates to warrant its own examination centre, so the girls wrote their examinations at Cornwall College along with the boys from that institution.
 The Higher School Certificate was introduced in 1949, and the first set of students sat their examinations in 1950.
 At that time, some of the sixth-form students had classes with the students at Cornwall College for some subjects and a number of boys from that school took classes at Montego Bay High School.
 The school had no science laboratories at the time, so practical work for the Cambridge Examinations was conducted at Cornwall College.
 Like many high schools in Jamaica during that period, most of the teachers at the time were expatriates from the United Kingdom.
 During the 1940s, the government discussed the idea of amalgamating the school with Cornwall College.
 However, it was decided to allow the school to continue its independent existence.
 During that decade, the leadership of the school was shared between Miss Ritchie (later Mrs. Croskery), Mrs. Marjorie Grahame, and Mrs. Janet Morrison.
 However, each headmistress would later hold the post for extended periods.
 As the student body increased, the need arose for new buildings to be erected.
 The current Needlework room was built in the forties and provided two classrooms.
 The present-day second-form block was erected soon after and subsequently, the outdoor stage area made way for the teachers' hostel with two classrooms on the ground floor.

-1955-1980
+1955–1980

 In 1955, two temporary buildings were erected: one of bamboo and the other of corrugated aluminium.
 The former was called "Tattoo" and the latter the "Oasis".
 The "Tattoo" was demolished in the late fifties to make way for what is now the Main Building which contains administrative offices, staff room and lounge, chemistry, biology, as well as food and nutrition laboratories, art room, twelve classrooms, sanitary facilities and a large auditorium with a seating capacity of approximately one thousand persons.
 Mrs. Janet Morrison was the incumbent Headmistress when this building was constructed.

-1980-Present
+1980–present

-In the decade of the eighties, the parent-teacher association and past-students association spearheaded the construction of another building and so the aluminum structure gave way to the building which houses a library, physics and computer laboratories, a cafeteria and the Bursar’s office, along with sanitary facilities and store-rooms.
+In the decade of the eighties, the parent-teacher association and past-students association spearheaded the construction of another building and so the aluminum structure gave way to the building which houses a library, physics and computer laboratories, a cafeteria and the bursar’s office, along with sanitary facilities and store-rooms.
 The Ministry of Education recently added two classrooms to make room for a large number of grade nine students who were admitted in 2019.